 St Paul's Presbyterian Church

 The first minister who settled in the northern district was The Revd John Morrison who apparently went to Armidale about the year 1850.
 On 30 April 1882 a handsome church, still an ornament to the town, was dedicated in Armidale.
 The devotion and loyalty of the people is well illustrated by the large number of memorial gifts which beautify the church and add to its amenities.
-T'he church is particularly rich in this respect with no less than 25 of them listed.
-Outstanding are the pulpit in memory of Mr Kenneth Finlayson, and the pipe organ in memory of Mr Aexander Richardson.
-Other memorials include stained glass windows and various articles of furniture.[1]
+The church is particularly rich in this respect with no fewer than 25 of them listed.
+Outstanding are the pulpit in memory of Mr Kenneth Finlayson, and the pipe organ in memory of Mr Alexander Richardson.
+Other memorials include stained glass windows and various articles of furniture.1

-The organ was installed by Whitehouse Bros. in 1929.
-Apart from the stoplist of the specification that follows, there was provision at the console for five extra stops for which there is neither any internal preparation nor space.
-[2]
+The organ was installed by Whitehouse Bros in 1929.2 In the stoplist that follows, there was provision at the console for five extra stops for which there is neither any internal preparation nor space.3

 GREAT